vcovelli/sc-dash/README.md

 # Supply Chain Dashboard

-A full-stack supply chain analytics platform built to ingest raw CSV data, transform it, and provide actionable insights via APIs.
-This system uses MongoDB for raw data storage, Apache Airflow for orchestration, and PostgreSQL for structured, analytics-ready querying.
+A full-stack supply chain analytics platform designed to simulate real-world data workflows.
+This system ingests raw CSV data, stores it in MongoDB, transforms it into structured formats using Apache Airflow, and loads the processed data into PostgreSQL.
+The data is then exposed via a Django REST API for analytics and integration with external systems.

 ---

 ## Overview

-This project simulates a real-world supply chain data pipeline:
+This project simulates an end-to-end supply chain data pipeline:
 - **Data Ingestion:** CSV datasets are imported into MongoDB.
 - **Data Transformation:** Apache Airflow DAGs clean and normalize data.
 - **Data Storage:** Normalized data is stored in PostgreSQL.